wp-sigmadevs/easy-demo-importer/readme.txt

 = Where can I report bugs or contribute to the project? =

-Bugs can be reported either in our support forum or preferably on the [GitHub repository](https://github.com/wp-sigmadevs/easy-demo-importer/issues).
+Bugs can be reported either in our support forum or preferably on the [GitHub repository](https://github.com/wp-sigmadevs/easy-demo-importer/issues), also on the [contact page](https://docs.sigmadevs.com/easy-demo-importer/contact-us/).

 = Need Any Help? =